imgntn/prettymuni/README.md

 - MS edge perf is bad.
 - perf rankings:  chrome, firefox, edge.
 - a bit poky on the chromebook but it does run all routes.
+- perf problems are likely related to the number of svg elements.  dom manipulation can get slow.

 # mobile observations
 - not a lot of space on the flip on an iphone 5s.  but likely okay on bigger phones.